hanishkvc/prgs-fin-finfoolserrandkvc/README.rst

 Changes
 ----------

-This notes only some of the changes, look at git log for all changes.
+This notes only some of the changes, once in a bluemoon, look at git log for all changes.

 20210325IST0104